TonyHGF/iml-project-report/draft2.md

 Various systems have been founded during these years:

-- In 2010, In [36], the author proposed feature weighting method using K means clustering.
-Welch spectral transform was used for feature extraction, and the selected features were used with K-means and de cision tree techniques.
+- In 2010, In [36], the author proposed feature weighting method using K-means clustering.
+Welch spectral transform was used for feature extraction, and the selected features were used with K-means and decision tree techniques.
 The study reported an overall accuracy of 83%.
 - In 2017, a combination of convolutional and recurrent layers was proposed by  [Supratak et al., 2017, Biswal et al., 2017].

 - Li et al. [5] combined random forests and rules developed from the R&K sleep manual achieving an accuracy of 0.86 and Cohen’s kappa (*κ*) of 0.805 on a dataset with 198 subjects from Cleveland Sleep Study.